 - SleepScreen—This free-standing net sets up with easy-to-assemble fiberglass poles and is carried in a small stuff sack that fits easily into a pack or carry-on luggage.
 The small mesh size also keeps out sand flies and no-see-ums.
 Larger models have nylon floors.
 This type of net can be set up indoors over a bed or used outdoors.

 Insect Proofing Your Sleeping Quarters

-In East Africa, Doom Insect Spray, containing permethrin and pyrethrum, is widely used; similar preparations are available in many other countries.
+In East Africa, Doom Insect Spray, is widely used; similar preparations are available in many other countries.
 One spraying should last several days because of the residual effect of the insecticide.
 Note: When spraying indoors, vacate the sprayed areas until the product “settles.”
 Don’t spray on food or eating surfaces.”